RV Awning Parts Diagram with Definitions

 - A powered awning contains a DC motor that rotates the roll tube to move the awning to an open or closed position.
 It has a manual override access port where you can insert a common drill with a bolt driver bit to open or close the awning in the event of motor failure.

-The component that joins the roll tube to the motor within the drive head assembly.
+The end cap is the component that joins the roll tube to the motor within the drive head assembly.

-The material that makes up the awning and provides shade.
+The awning fabric is the material that makes up the awning and provides shade.
 If you use your RV often, you’ll need to buy RV awning replacement fabric every few years to keep your rig looking fresh and new.

 Idler Arm Assembly

-The part on the idler side of the awning that assists in guiding the awning in and out.
+The idler arm is on the idler side of the awning and assists in guiding the awning in and out.
 It has the same function as the drive arm assembly.

 Idler Head Assembly

-The infrared security sensor that detects body heat and motion to trigger your awning lights to illuminate.
+The infrared security sensor detects body heat and motion to trigger your awning lights to illuminate.

 Manual Crank Handle

-The part on a hybrid awning drive arm that you turn to extend and retract your awning.
+The crank handle is the part on a hybrid awning drive arm that you turn to extend and retract your awning.

-The strip of material attached to the awning fabric that you pull on to extend and retract your manual awning.
+The pull strap is a strip of material attached to the awning fabric that you pull on to extend and retract your manual awning.

 Smart Arm Touchpad

-The controller and electronic pad assembly that allows you to control the various functions of your awning, including extension and retraction, awning lights and wind sensitivity.
+The Smart Arm touchpad is the controller and electronic pad assembly that allows you to control the various functions of your awning, including extension and retraction, awning lights and wind sensitivity.

 Support Arm Assembly

-The metal structure that provides support to your awning roll and canopy throughout all open and close positions.
+The support arm assembly is the metal structure that provides support to your awning roll and canopy throughout all open and close positions.
 The support arm assembly is the same on the drive side and idler side for a power awning.
 Within this assembly, you can have the following parts:

 - Gas Strut — A device that uses gas pressure to provide a push or pull force that easily allows you to control the weight and motion of the awning when you extend or retract it.